nicklunt/vault/README.md

-## Set up a Hashicorp Vault server which uses AWS KMS to unseal, and the vault data is stored on AWS DynamoDB.
+## Setup a Hashicorp Vault server which uses AWS KMS to unseal, and the vault data is stored on AWS DynamoDB.

 ### Vault instance IAM Profile
 * KMS